creviceapp/creviceapp/docs/index.md

 Release(ctx => {});
 ```

-And also, these clauses are ca n be declared at the same time.
+And also, these clauses are can be declared at the same time.

 ```cs
 Chrome.